Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

     - Else,
         - the boss can only be killed when other enemies are killed.
 - **Incap Clause** - Incapacitated units must be teleported out before three countdowns run out.
-- **Heal Clause** - The number of times of using consumables, and using healing magic, skills and weapons <= 1.5 x (1 + # of enemy clerics) x [# of total enemy units / 3].
+- **Heal Clause** - The number of times of using consumebles, and using healing magic, skills and weapons <= 1.5 x (1 + # of enemy clerics) x [# of total enemy units / 3].
 And this upper bound is denoted as N, where [n] is the integer part of n.
-    - For example, if an enemy team consists of 11 units including 2 clerics then N = (1+2) x [11/3] = 3 x 3 = 9.
+    - For example, if an enemy team consists of 11 units including 2 clerics then N = 1.5 x (1+2) x [11/3] = 1.5 x 3 x 3 = 13.5.
-    - Healing magic and skills include Heal, Allheal (Light AOE Heal), Harvest Dance (Art of War), Purify (Water AOE Heal + Cleanse), Time of Need (White Knight AOE TP to HP), etc.
+    - Healing magic, skills and weapons include Heal, Allheal (Light AOE Heal), Harvest Dance (Art of War), Purify (Water AOE Heal + Cleanse), Time of Need (White Knight AOE TP to HP), etc.
+    - Exceptions.
+Those granting Renewal are not included.
+Lancet (Dark HP to HP) is not included since it's fair.
+Drain Heart (Dark) and magic like that which drains HP from others are not included.
     - Half a heal.
 Actions that use TP and are not AOE are counted as half a heal, e.g. Feral Remedy.
 Kirin Blowgun is also counted as half.
 (2020/9/27)
-    - Exceptions.
-Those granting Renewal are not included.
-Lancet (Dark HP to HP) is not included since it's fair.
-Drain Heart (Dark) and magic like that which drains HP from others are not included.
-    - Necros are counted as "Cleric" and N = (1 + # of enemy clerics) x [(# of initial units + 1/2 # of summoned units) / 3].
+    - Necros are counted as "Cleric" and N = 1.5 x (1 + # of enemy clerics) x [(# of initial units + 1/2 # of summoned units) / 3].
 - ~~**Consumable Clause** - The number of times of using consumebles <= [N/2].~~ (2020/9/27: Heal and consumable quotas are combined.)
 - **Stop Ward Clause** - Equipping the skill Stop Ward is prohibited.
 - **Shutdown Clause** - Player can only put one enemy under shutdown status at a time.